xamarin/xamarin-macios/docs/required-reasons-macios.md

 ### [Active keyboard APIs][ActiveKeyboardAPIs]

 The following APIs either directly or indirectly access the list of available keyboards and require reasons for use.
 Use the string `NSPrivacyAccessedAPICategoryActiveKeyboards` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-If you access the list of available keyboards from the list of API's below, then use [Active keyboard APIs][ActiveKeyboardAPIs] to determine the correct values to place in the `NSPrivacyAccessedAPITypeReasons` array.
+If you access the list of available keyboards from the list of APIs below, then use [Active keyboard APIs][ActiveKeyboardAPIs] to determine the correct values to place in the `NSPrivacyAccessedAPITypeReasons` array.
 | Foundation APIs | UIKit APIs | AppKit APIs |
 | - | - | - |
 |  | [UITextInputMode.ActiveInputModes](https://learn.microsoft.com/dotnet/api/appkit.uitextinputmode.activeinputmodes)

-For example, if you use any of the API's listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:
+For example, if you use any of the APIs listed above, your `PrivacyInfo.xcprivacy` would contain the `dict` element in the `NSPrivacyAccessedAPITypes` key's array as shown below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>